Study Abroad Program Overview

 late August to late November

-If you choose to spend a full academic year in Taiwan, you can also apply to study at our partner National Taiwan University (NTU)
+If you choose to spend a full academic year in Taiwan, you may also apply to study at our partner National Taiwan University (NTU)

 Excursions and cultural activities such as calligraphy, painting, tea ceremony, classical music appreciation, Chinese cuisine, music or martial arts are organized by MTC.
 MTC also organizes speech competitions and participation in the famous Dragon Boat Race.
 In addition, you’ll find many opportunities for hiking, mountain climbing, nature walks, bicycling, beach activities, and traveling throughout Taiwan.